Changemakers for a Just and Sustainable Future

 "EUC allows for the ability to explore and amalgamate interests in a way that leads to personalized and inspired careers, and does so among a community of people that makes it feel like a home.
 So, lean into that freedom and those connections."

-We recognize that many Indigenous nations have longstanding relationships with the territories upon which York University campuses are located that precede the establishment of York University.
+We recognize that many Indigenous Nations have longstanding relationships with the territories upon which York University campuses are located that precede the establishment of York University.
 York University acknowledges its presence on the traditional territory of many Indigenous Nations.
-The area known as Tkaronto has been care taken by the Anishinabek Nation, the Haudenosaunee Confederacy, the Wendat, and the Métis.
-It is now home to many Indigenous Peoples.
-We acknowledge the current treaty holders and the Mississaugas of the Credit First Nation.
-This territory is subject of the Dish With One Spoon Wampum Belt Covenant, an agreement to peaceably share and care for the Great Lakes region.
+The area known as Tkaronto has been care taken by the Anishinabek Nation, the Haudenosaunee Confederacy, and the Huron-Wendat.
+It is now home to many First Nation, Inuit and Métis communities.
+We acknowledge the current treaty holders, the Mississaugas of the Credit First Nation.
+This territory is subject of the Dish with One Spoon Wampum Belt Covenant, an agreement to peaceably share and care for the Great Lakes Region